wlab2021/DSRNAFold/README.md

 ### If you want to retrain the model and make predictions, follow these steps sequentially.

 ### Prep
-  All parameters are configured in JSON files located in the `util` directory.
+  All parameters are configured in `json` files located in the `util` directory.
   You need to put the json file of the corresponding dataset into the `DSRNAFold/util` folder and update `args` parameter in the corresponding `.py` file.

 ### Step1: Obtaining the encoding model.(We have placed the trained encoding files into the "ts2vec/model_file" directory.)